jschloemer/astri-the-chatbot/README.md

 ## Populate the search index

 In dev-tools, there is a script that parses through a list of URLs for text to create the index.
 You can also use your own index or scrapper to populate the Elasticsearch data

+# Dev tools use

+## textProcessing.py

+This tool can take a webpage, pdf or text file and generate some program unique data for Astri use.

+    python textprocessing.py (inputData)

+Note that this tool uses nltk data and the following items need to be installed

+    python -m nltk.downloader stopwords
+    python -m nltk.downloader punkt

+If you are having SSL issues connecting to nltk (replace X with your versio of Python)

+    bash /Applications/Python 3.X/Install Certificates.command